Assam renames Indira Gandhi Athletic Stadium to Arjun Bhogeswar Baruah Complex

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Addressing media persons after the cabinet meeting, CM Sarma confirmed the renaming, honoring Arjun Bhogeswar Baruah.
+Addressing media persons after the cabinet meeting, CM Sarma confirmed the renaming, honoring Arjun Bhogeswar Baruah, a renowned Assamese former-athlete and coach, best known as the first Assamese to win a gold medal at an international event (800-meter race at the 1966 Asian Games).

 In 2007, authorities originally built the stadium, a prominent multi-purpose facility situated in Lokhra, Guwahati, to host the 33rd National Games of India.